Use the correct modal verb

 📍 Select the modal verb that best completes the sentence.

-- The missing word should show ability, so the correct answer is can.
+• The missing word should show necessity, so the correct answer is must.

 📍 Select the modal verb that best completes the sentence.